-All eClearinghouse submissions must be made electronically at https://kydlgweb.ky.gov/eClearinghouse/16_echHome.cfm.
-Please use theinstructions link on the ECH website to have a timely and efficient review.
+All eClearinghouse submissions are to be electronic.
+Please use the instructions link on the ECH website located on the DLG website to have a timely and efficient review.

 If the project application is for water or wastewater activities, the WRIS Project Profile must be complete and the information must match that submitted to the eClearinghouse.
-If the WRIS Project Profile is updated after eClearinghouse submittal, the application must be withdrawn from eClearinghouse and entered again to match the WRIS Project Profile.
+If, the WRIS Project Profile requires updating after eClearinghouse submittal, the eClearinghouse application must be withdrawn and re-entered to match the WRIS Project Profile.